-Types of Physical Therapy Treatments Offered by Dr. Katie:
+Types of Physical Therapy Treatments Offered by Toronto Chiropractor, Dr. Katie:

 Prehabiliation (“pre-hab”) refers to rehabilitation that is preventative.
 Pre-hab is a form of strength training that aims to prevent injuries before they actually take place.
 This is important not only for both injury avoidance and maintaining fitness and athletic performance in general, but also for individuals awaiting surgical procedures and even for mothers about to give birth!
 The intention with pre-hab is to prepare the body to withstand increased physical stress, by strengthening muscles, ensuring proper range of motion, correct motor firing patterns, proprioception (balance), ensuring optimal blood flow and good tissue health.
 Prehabilitation has been shown to significantly improve end outcomes by reducing recovery time, lessening pain and preventing complications.
 With orthopaedic surgery, prehabiliation is particularly important in inactive individuals who are undergoing knee or hip replacements.

 Performed following injury or as part of treatment for a given condition, rehabilitation involves restoring normal joint range of motion, motor re-programming, strengthening and stretching, and is integral in reducing pain, returning tissues to their pre-injury state, and preventing re-injury in the future.
 Rehabilitation is important not only post-surgically and after traumatic injuries that have resulted in fractures, sprains, or strains, but also with minor injuries, aches and pains.